dotnet/docs-maui/docs/user-interface/controls/datepicker.md

 <!--
 > [!TIP]
 > On Android, the <xref:Microsoft.Maui.Controls.DatePicker> dialog can be customized by overriding the `CreateDatePickerDialog` method in a custom renderer.
 This allows, for example, additional buttons to be added to the dialog. -->

+## Persian DatePicker
+For information about Persian date picker, see [PersianDatePicker](https://github.com/RezaShaban/PersianUIControlsMaui).